thiagosantosleite/proxysql_test_tls_70224/README.md

-1) Create pki infrastrucuture
+**1) Create pki infrastrucuture

-you have 2 options, use RSA or EC keys:
+You have 2 options, use RSA or EC keys:

 ```
 make create-pki-ecdsa